-As different cultural groups have evolved, their funeral traditions have changed as well.
-Burying the individual’s body immediately and celebrating their life afterward is a common burial custom in the Jewish faith.
-For Catholics, performing the last rites before somebody dies is important.
-But, even within the realm of Christianity, a related faith like Protestantism has different traditions than Catholics.
-As a Long Island headstone company that specializes in creating upright monuments, we understand and respect these traditions.
-Read on to learn about the funeral traditions in the Protestant faith.
+As different cultural groups evolve, their funeral traditions evolve as well.
+Burying the body immediately and celebrating their life afterward is a popular custom in the Jewish faith.
+For Catholics, performing the last rites directly before someone dies is important.
+However, even within the realm of Christianity, an adjacent faith like Protestantism has different mourning traditions than Catholics do.

 What Are The Differences Between Protestants and Catholics?

-Before delving into Protestant funeral traditions, it’s important to understand the difference between the two religions.
+Before diving into Protestant funeral traditions, it’s important to understand the distinctions between the two faiths.

-In 1517, Martin Luther sought a way to reform the Catholic Church, and eliminate the materialism from within.
-He did this by posting his 95 Theses about ways that the Catholic Church could improve itself with further devotion to God.
-Instead of reform, though, the Church split into two different sects.
+In 1517, Martin Luther sought a way to reform the Catholic Church, and eliminate their materialism.
+He did this by posting his 95 Theses about how the Catholic Church could improve itself with deeper devotion to God.
+However, instead of reform, the church split into two different sects.

-Now, Protestants have a few key different beliefs.
-First, Protestants do not believe that the Pope is a figure of power.
-They also do not emphasize the significance of Mary through prayer or art.
-Finally, Protestants believe that grace may be achieved only through worshipping God, and not through good deeds.
+Protestants have a few different core beliefs.
+First, Protestants don’t believe that the Pope is a figure of divine power.
+They also don’t stress the significance of Mary through prayer or art.
+Finally, Protestants believe that we can achieve grace only through godly worship, and not through good deeds.

 Because the Protestant faith is oriented toward the significance of faith and worship than the ritualistic practices of the Catholic Church, this is reflected in the funeral traditions.

 Like Catholic funeral customs, the wake or visitation period is an important part of Protestant tradition.
 During these periods, spouses, family and friends of the deceased come to pay their respects.
 Based on personal preferences (of the deceased or their family), the casket can be either open or closed.